TalTech-HPC-Centre/taltech-hpc-docs/docs/access/lumi-start.md

     ![ssh-key-1](/access/attachments/ssh-key-1.png)

     Then add your SSH key into the corresponding field.
 In Linux and Mac, the public SSH key can be found in the `.ssh/id_rsa.pub` file.
 Windows by default saves the public SSH key at `C:\Users\your_username/.ssh/id_rsa.pub`.
-How to generate SSH keys can be found [here](/access/ssh).
+Instructions on how to generate SSH keys can be found [here](/access/ssh).

     ![ssh-key-2](/access/attachments/ssh-key-2.png)